L-TheG/hugoNewTrivyReportGenerator/README.md

 To Manually execute this site, put all markdown files into a ```/content``` directory.
 Then run ```hugo server```.
 Your Site will be available at localhost:1313

+TODO: consider using git submodules to integrate the report generator (https://github.com/L-TheG/trivyReportToHugoMd)